 1. Low Porosity

 Low porosity hair cuticles are tightly closed and resist moisture absorption into the hair shafts.
 This hair type takes time to absorb moisture, making it prone to buildup and excess oil accumulation on the scalp.
-However, low porosity hair can lock in moisture for a long time and appears healthy and shiny.
+Low porosity hair can lock in moisture for a long time and looks healthy and shiny.
+However, you have to be careful and follow the proper maintenance regimen.

 2. Normal Or Medium Porosity

-The cuticles in normal porosity hair are neither tightly closed nor too open.
+The cuticles in normal porosity hair are slightly elevated but not too open.
 As a result, this hair type absorbs and retains the right amount of moisture and appears healthy, lustrous, and voluminous.
 Normal or medium porosity hair requires the least amount of maintenance.
 It allows you to experiment with different hairstyles and coloring processes.

 3. High Porosity

 The cuticles in highly porous hair are widely placed and open.
 As a result, such hair can absorb moisture readily and cannot retain it.
 This makes it dry and brittle.
-Highly porous hair is prone to tangles and frizz.
+Highly porous hair is prone to tangles, frizz, and breakage.

-You can have low or high porosity hair for numerous reasons.
+You can have low, normal, or high porosity hair for numerous reasons.
 Let’s find out what they are.

 Both low and high porosity hair can be genetic.
 However, multiple reasons can make your hair highly porous.
 These include (2):